Welcome to today's edition of the Rush 24-7 podcast.

 And those of you in big corn don't think you're immune from this.

-If big if the Democrats, if the liberals in this country ever get it in their heads that there is a political gain to be made by demonizing you guys, they are going to do it.
+If the Democrats, if the liberals in this country ever get it in their heads that there is a political gain to be made by demonizing you guys, they are going to do it.

-They demonize every successful capitalist enterprise in this country from retail to big drug to big tobacco to big oil, you name it, they demonize it.
+They demonize every successful capitalist enterprise in this country, from retail to big drug to big tobacco to big oil, you name it, they demonize it.

-If this were a sane political world, a Democrats would not get more than 10 or 15 percent of well.
+If this were a sane political world, the Democrats would not get more than 10 or 15% of, well, that's not true because hell half the country's dependent on them.

-See, that's the that's the frustrating thing.
+See, that's the frustrating thing.

-I was gonna use another word there.
+I was going to use another word there.

 Here's Pat in Long Island.

-Pat, welcome to the uh EIB network.
+Pat, welcome to the EIB network.

 Hello.